richmahn/en_ta/translate/figs-apostrophe/sub-title.md

-What is the figure of speech called apostrophe?
+What is the figure of speech called an apostrophe?